Legislature Changed Arizona Heritage Fund To Benefit Ranchers

 Excessive forage utilization is especially a problem when new range improvements facilitate the implementation of holistic resource management (HRM) grazing schemes, which can significantly damage wildlife habitat.
 HRM grazing plans are typified by high utilization rates, which can increase competition between cattle and wildlife for forage, and degrade watershed health and wildlife habitat – especially in dry ecosystems and during droughts.

 The fund’s early reports also list IIPAM habitat improvement ranch agreements for “grassland restoration” projects.
-They typically involve killing mesquite trees in the desert, or juniper trees in the higher country, sometimes by aerial spraying of dangerous herbicides.
-It’s claimed these are watershed improvement projects that restore historical grasslands from “invasive” woody vegetation.
-But there’s not a significant difference in erosion rates between healthy landscapes covered in woody vegetation versus those in grass.
+They typically involve killing mesquite trees in the desert, or juniper trees in the higher country, in order to convert woody landscapes into desert grasslands

-Furthermore, many of these projects are just treating symptoms, not the causes.
-One of the primary causes of the recent proliferation of woody vegetation is that cattle prefer to eat herbaceous vegetation, like forbs and grasses, which provide the fine fuels necessary for the periodic, milder fires that naturally control woody vegetation.
+Furthermore, many of these projects are just treating a symptom, not the cause.
+One of the primary causes of the proliferation of woody vegetation is that cattle prefer to eat herbaceous vegetation, like forbs and grasses, which provide the fine fuels necessary for the periodic, milder fires that naturally control woody vegetation.
 If cattle grazing isn’t concurrently reduced when the woody vegetation is killed, the process can repeat itself.
-And increases in woody vegetation might recurr anyway because of ongoing climate change.

 Appropriateness of Public Access Expenditures